-The City's amortization schedule of its general obligation bonds provides that 82.7% of those bonds currently outstanding will mature and be paid within 10 years.
+The City's amortization schedule of its general obligation bonds provides that 89.6% of those bonds currently outstanding will mature and be paid within 10 years.

-A summary of the general obligation debt of the City, outstanding as of January 1 for the years indicated, is set forth in the following table.
+A summary of the general obligation debt of the City, outstanding for the years indicated, is set forth in the following table.